 You can use the Filter option on the left side of the page to search for your desired version of the website.

-Library of Congress maintains archives of various websites, and it is one if the easiest ways to look at the older version of websites.
+Library of Congress maintains archives of various websites, and it is one of the easiest ways to look at the older versions of websites.

 Frequently Asked Questions: (FAQ)